What is An Exit Code?

 Determine Pipeline Job Results With Exit Codes

-By using the characteristic of the script section, we can decide to pass or fail a CI pipeline from our own scripts by returning an exit code.
-For example, if you want to fail a pipeline due to the absence of a directory or the number of high severity warnings from static code analysis, all you have to do is to return a non-zero exit code from a script.
-The following bash script will fail the pipeline if the directory doesn’t exist, or continue on if it does.
+You can decide to pass or fail a CI pipeline job from your own scripts by returning an exit code.
+For example, if you want to fail a job due to the absence of a directory or the number of high severity warnings from static code analysis, all you have to do is to return a non-zero exit code from a script.
+The following bash script will fail the pipeline job if the directory doesn’t exist, and continue on if it does.

 #!/bin/bash